-Starting in the North and working your way south you can explore all of these amazing Vietnamese destinations.
+Starting in the north and working your way south, you can explore all of these amazing Vietnamese destinations.
 Be prepared to fall in love with Vietnam just like we have!

-Disclaimer: This post may contain affiliate links so if you make a purchase or booking through one of our links we might earn a small commission (but don’t worry, it’s no extra cost to you).
+Disclaimer: This post may contain affiliate links.
+If you make a purchase or booking through one of our links we may earn a small commission (don’t worry, it’s at no extra cost to you).

 How Long to Spend in Vietnam

 Vietnam is a surprisingly large country with a lot of amazing places to visit and fun things to do.
-We recommend spending at least a month in Vietnam which gives you time to explore a bit of Northern Vietnam (Hanoi, Sapa, Ninh Binh, and Halong Bay), Central Vietnam (Hue, Danang, and Hoi An), and Southern Vietnam (Saigon, Dalat, Mui Ne, the Mekong Delta, and Phu Quoc).
+We recommend spending at least a month in Vietnam, which gives you time to explore a bit of northern Vietnam (Hanoi, Sapa, Ninh Binh, and Halong Bay), central Vietnam (Hue, Danang, and Hoi An), and southern Vietnam (Saigon, Dalat, Mui Ne, the Mekong Delta, and Phu Quoc).